cweatureapps/TapB4UNap/docs/TestCases.md

 ### Permission granted - first time
 1. Reset simulator contents and settings
-2. From widget, start and end to record sleep
+2. From widget, tap on sleep
 3. In the alert, select **Open "TapB4UNap"**
+Expected: App should open and show the permissions screen
-4. Grant both read and write permissions
+4. Grant write permissions
 Expected: the app text should update to say that it was saved, and the sleep time that was recorded.
 Open up apple health to confirm it was saved ok.

 ### Permission granted - user takes a long time